-'Ring-fencing' assets to protect family wealth for future generations rusts are used to protect family wealth for future generations, reducing the inter-generational flow of Inheritance Tax and ensuring bloodline protection for your estate from outside claims.
-The way in which assets held within Trusts are treated for Inheritance Tax purposes depends on whether the choice of beneficiaries is fixed or discretionary.
+They are used to protect family wealth for future generations, reducing the intergenerational flow of Inheritance Tax and ensuring bloodline protection for your estate from outside claims.

+The way in which assets held within trusts are treated for Inheritance Tax purposes depends on whether the choice of beneficiaries is fixed or discretionary.